 Compiled lists are a collection of names from a third party, such as directories, public records, professional licenses, warranty and product registrations, surveys, etc. List compilers combine data from multiple sources and pull it into a list based on your demographic requirements.

 One of my favorite list compilers is AccuZIP.
-They specialize in direct mail marketing lists and direct mail software, so all of their lists are automatically run through a series of rigorous data quality filters on their cutting-edge software platform (CASS, NCOA, DPV, Vacancy Flag, De-Dupe, etc., etc.) to ensure that the list is not only as current as possible, but also maximally deliverable, accurate, and 100% USPS compliant.
+They specialize in custom direct mail lists and direct mail marketing software, so all of their lists are automatically run through a series of rigorous data quality filters on their cutting-edge software platform (CASS, NCOA, DPV, Vacancy Flag, De-Dupe, etc., etc.) to ensure that the list is not only as current as possible, but also maximally deliverable, accurate, and 100% USPS compliant.
 They also offer one flat price of .03 per consumer or business address, with no minimum order quantity.
 Full disclosure, AccuZIP is a Foldfactory sponsor, but I accept their sponsorship because I believe in their products.
 There are no affiliate links in this post.

-Finding Your Audience, The Easy Way:
+Direct Mail Marketing: Finding Your Audience, The Easy Way:

 When you’re trying to identify your ideal customer so you can rent a list, there are lots of categories you’ll be asked to consider.